TelegramMarketing/TelegramMarketing/README.md

 ## Telegram Group Member adder

 - Software Name: Flash Adder
-- 120$ with upcoming Free Updates + Lifetime Support
+- price : 120$ with upcoming Free Updates + Lifetime Support
+- Add Members from Another Telegram Group to Your Telegram Group
+- Boost Your Business with Targeted, Real And Active Members
 - Latest working tool of 2022 with Safe and Fast Adding Modes
 - Easy to Install and use – (If you want us to do remotely installation then also we do it and it is free)
 - GUI Mode – Graphical user interface
 - Easy Configuration
-- Login infinite Number – You can log in to a lot of Telegram accounts without software there are no limitations for login
+- Login infinite Number – You can log in a lot of Telegram accounts without software there are no limitations for login
 - No need of Telegram Account API HASH and API ID ❌
 - Just Enter the Number and OTP of that Account ✔
 - Spam checker – there is a spam checking option to check whether your accounts are restricted or not by one click